 There are five to six periods each day, and most classes at The Academy meet between two and five times a week for 50-60 minutes.
-Studio Blocks are the periods when the whole school is involved in Fine and Performing Arts courses, and those take place on Tuesday and Thursday mornings.
-In case of a delayed opening, a revised schedule will be posted on the Ad Hoc Board in the morning.
-Student schedules for the fall term will be received with Registration materials, and spring schedules will come out shortly after Winter Break.
-Schedules are also available on Educate, to which access is granted via email at the beginning of each school year .
+Studio Blocks are the periods when the whole school is involved in Fine and Performing Arts courses and other electives, and those take place on Tuesday and Thursday mornings.
+In case of a delayed opening, a revised schedule will be posted in the morning.
+Student schedules for the fall term will be received at Registration, and spring schedules will come out shortly after Winter Break.
+Schedules are also available on Educate, to which access is granted via email at the beginning of each school year.